cwi-swat/ifip-wg216/meetings/Claremont2023.md

 ## Schedule

-The precise schedule is TBD.
-There will be an optional group outing (a hike in the foothills or a walk in the botanical gardens, also TBD) on Wednesday afternoon.
+We met Monday through Thursday, with an outing at CalBG on Wednesday afternoon.
+Friday was dedicated to [Brucefest](https://kimbruce.party), a retirement party in Kim Bruce's honor.